Socialism and LGBTQ rights: After 1968

-In the United Kingdom, the 1980s saw increased LGBT rights opposition from the right wing Conservative government led by Margaret Thatcher, who introduced Section 28 in 1988 in order to prevent what they saw as the "promotion" of homosexuality as an acceptable lifestyle in schools.
-However, the Conservatives' main opposition, the Labour Party, did little to address the issue of LGBT rights, ignoring calls from left-wingers such as Ken Livingstone, to do so.
+In the United Kingdom, the 1980s saw increased LGBT rights opposition from the right-wing Conservative government led by Margaret Thatcher, who introduced Section 28 in 1988 in order to prevent what they saw as the "promotion" of homosexuality as an acceptable lifestyle in schools; however, the Conservatives' main opposition, the Labour Party, did little to address the issue of LGBT rights, ignoring calls from left-wingers such as Ken Livingstone, to do so.
 Meanwhile, the popular right-wing press featured pejorative references to lesbians, supposedly especially associated with the all-female anti-nuclear protest camp at Greenham Common, and individuals such as Peter Tatchell, the Labour candidate in the 1983 Bermondsey by-election.
-However, the growing commercialisation of the western gay subculture in the late 20th and early 21st centuries (the "pink pound") has come under heavy criticism from socialists.
+The growing commercialisation of the Western gay subculture in the late 20th and early 21st centuries (the "pink pound") has come under heavy criticism from socialists.
 Hannah Dee remarked that it had reached "the point that London Pride – once a militant demonstration in commemoration of the Stonewall riots – has become a corporate-sponsored event far removed from any challenge to the ongoing injustices that we [the LGBT community] face."
-At the same time, an anti-war coalition between Muslims (many organized through mosques) and the Socialist Workers Party led a leading member Lindsey German to reject the use of gay rights as a "shibboleth" that would automatically rule out such alliances.
+At the same time, an anti-war coalition between Muslims (many organized through mosques) and the Socialist Workers Party led leading member Lindsey German to reject the use of gay rights as a "shibboleth" that would automatically rule out such alliances.

 The American Revolutionary Communist Party's policy that "struggle will be waged to eliminate [homosexuality] and reform homosexuals" was not abandoned until 2001.
 The RCP now strongly supports gay liberation.
 Meanwhile, the American Socialist Workers Party (SWP) in the US released a memo stating that gay oppression had less "social weight" than black and women's struggles, and prohibited members from being involved in gay political organizations.
 They also believed that a close association with gay liberation would give the SWP an "exotic image" and alienate it from the masses.
 As the gay liberation movement began to gain ground, many socialist organizations actively campaigned for gay rights.
 Notable examples are the feminist Freedom Socialist Party, the Party for Socialism and Liberation, the International Socialist Organization, Socialist Alternative (United States) and the Socialist Party USA.
-The Socialist Party USA was the first American political party to nominate an openly gay man for President, running David McReynolds in 1980.
+The Socialist Party USA was the first American political party to nominate an openly gay man for President of the United States, running David McReynolds in 1980.